 Do you want to know if the next Friday will be a good day for spending time on the beach?
 Purchase your own personal weather station ( check the weather instruments on Amazon ) and become an amateur meteorologist.
 You can also become part of a network of citizen-run weather stations.
-Another way to monitor weather is to use your smartphone and app mPing and report current conditions to meteorologists in real-time.
+Another way to monitor weather is to use your smartphone and app mPing and report current conditions to meteorologists in real time.

 See, feel, hear, smell, and use tools to extend and refine your basic senses.
-Thermometers, microscopes, telescopes, radar, radiation sensors, X-ray crystallography, mass spectroscopy can do a better job of observing than we can.
+Thermometers, microscopes, telescopes, radar, radiation sensors, X-ray crystallography, and mass spectroscopy can do a better job of observing than we can.

 Are you passionate about plants and horticulture?
 Get into botany and scientific study of plant life in a given terrain or the specific details of the life of a certain type of plant.
 Travel to specific geographic locations and explore a variety of landscapes.

 Get started with stargazing or amateur astronomy.
 You can do it almost anywhere, from your balcony, window, backyard, local park, or somewhere else.
 In the beginning, you don’t need a high-power telescope, cheaper options are apps or binoculars, however, spotting planets is possible with the naked eye as well.
 After exploring the night sky you can even process and analyze astronomical data.

 Do you like biology, physics, chemistry, and mathematics?
 Do you want to know more about the history of the Earth?
 Become an amateur geologist and study the Earth’s physical structure and substances, the history of rocks, and the processes that act on them.
 Get into rock, mineral, and fossil hunting.